joannebaba/Clue/README.md

 # Clue
 A virtual simulation of the board game Clue.
-Similar format to a text-based adventure game. <br /> Old project as an exercise in Java.
+Similar format to a text-based adventure game. <br /> Old project as an exercise in Java (2017).